Nalini Malani: Career

-After her graduation, she spent a few years working with photography and film.
-The themes she explored during this period dealt with the turbulent time that India was experiencing politically and socially, as well the deepening literacy of moving image by its population.
+After graduation, she spent a few years working with photography and film.
+The themes she explored during this period dealt with the turbulent time that India was experiencing politically and socially, as well as the deepening literacy of moving image of its population.
 In the initial part of her career, Malani mostly focused on paintings - acrylic on canvas & watercolour on paper.
-She produced a realistic socially based portrayal of Contemporary India.
-She continued to explore techniques such as the reverse painting method (taught to her in the late-80s by Bhupen Khakhar), which she would recurrently use in her future work.
-She was disappointed with the lack of acknowledgement that women artists had to face in India and resolved to bring them together for a group show to promote the sense of solidarity.
+She produced a socially based portrayal of contemporary India.
+She explored techniques such as the reverse painting method (taught to her in the late-80s by Bhupen Khakhar), which she would recurrently use in her future work.
+She was disappointed with the lack of acknowledgement that women artists had to face in India and resolved to bring them together for a group show, to promote the sense of solidarity.
 In 1985, she curated the first exhibition of Indian female artists, in Delhi.
 This led to a series of traveling exhibitions that were taken to public spaces as an attempt to go beyond the elitist atmosphere of the art gallery.

 The sectarian violence that hit India in the early 1990s after the demolition of the Babri Masjid triggered a sudden shift in her artwork.
-The renewed religious conflict that had proven to be recurring (bringing back memories of the Partition) pushed her artistic endeavours past the boundaries of the surface and into space.
-Her earlier foray into performance art and her keen interest in Literature brought new dimensions to her art.
-She is often counted amongst the earliest to transition from traditional painting to new media work.
+The renewed religious conflict that had proven to be recurring (bringing back memories of the Partition) pushed her artistic endeavours.
+Her earlier foray into performance art and her interest in literature brought new sides to her art.
+She is counted amongst the earliest to transition from traditional painting to new media work.

 In 2013, she became the first Asian woman to receive the Arts & Culture Fukuoka Prize for her "consistent focus on such daring contemporary and universal themes as religious conflict, war, oppression of women and environmental destruction."

 Notable works

 For two-dimensional works, she uses both oil paintings and watercolors.
-Her other inspirations are her visions from the realm of memory, myth and desire.
+Her other inspirations are from the realm of memory, myth and desire.
 The rapid brush style evokes dreams and fantasies.
 Malani's video and installation work allowed her to shift from strictly real space to a combination of real space and virtual space, moving away from strictly object-based work.
 Her video work often references divisions, gender, and cyborgs.
 Malani roots her identity as female and as Indian, and her work might be understood as a way for her identity to confront the rest of the world.
-She often references Greek and Hindu mythology in her work.
+She often references Greek and Hindu mythology.
 The characters of 'destroyed women' like Medea, Cassandra and Sita feature often in her narrative.
-Her multifaceted oeuvre can be broadly classified under two categories; Her experiments with visual media and the moving image like Utopia (1969-1976), Mother India (2005), In Search of Vanished Blood (2012); Her ephemeral and in-situ works such as City of Desires (1992), Medea as Mutant (1993/2014), The Tables have turned (2008).
-Although her work talks of violence and conflict, her main intent is collective catharsis.
+Her work can be broadly classified under two categories; experiments with visual media and the moving image like Utopia (1969-1976), Mother India (2005), In Search of Vanished Blood (2012); ephemeral and in-situ works such as City of Desires (1992), Medea as Mutant (1993/2014), The Tables have turned (2008).
+Though her work talks of violence and conflict, her main intent is collective catharsis.